MS, NCC, LAPC

-Chelyan obtained her Bachelor’s degree in English from Kennesaw State University.
-She has an extensive background in working with children and families.
+Chelyan is a Nationally Certified Counselor (NCC) and a Licensed Associate Professional Counselor (LAPC).
+She is currently working under the supervision of Teresa Woodruff, LPC, ATR-BC, CPCS.
+She obtained her Master’s degree in Clinical Mental Health Counseling from Mercer University and her Bachelor’s degree in English from Kennesaw State University.
+She has an extensive background working with children and families for over 10 years.
 Chelyan realized her passion for helping children identify and understand their emotions while working as a teacher.
 She supports collaboration with parents and teachers to help children feel comfortable and successful in their learning environments with peers and at home.

-Chelyan is completing her Master’s degree in Clinical Mental Health Counseling from Mercer University and will graduate in December.

-Chelyan has experience working with children, adolescents, and teens and she specializes in generalized anxiety, separation anxiety, low self-esteem, transitions, changes in family structure, and grief.
+Chelyan has experience leading grief support groups for Kate’s Club with elementary and middle school students in local schools.
+She deeply values the therapeutic relationship and builds upon connecting with clients to foster change.
+She aims to provide a safe, non-judgmental space for all clients to feel supported and able to grow.
+Chelyan works with children, adolescents, and teens.
+She specializes in generalized anxiety, separation anxiety, low self-esteem, body image, life transitions, changes in family structure, and grief.
 She utilizes expressive art activities along with Cognitive-Behavioral techniques in sessions.
 Chelyan frequently utilizes strengths-based approaches, building upon clients' strengths to help them work through difficult life transitions and learn new coping skills.